joonarafael/visualpathfinder/documentation/software_testing_report.md

 ### Basic Unit Testing

 Helper functions and classes used in the software are lightly tested with simple use-cases.
-These include checking normal functionality as well as some edge cases and error situations.
-Also the pathfinding algorithms are unit tested for really small and simple maps where we check for obstacle detection and situations for no solution.
+These tests check normal functionality as well as some edge cases and error situations.
+Also the pathfinding algorithms are unit tested for really small and simple maps where we check for general obstacle detection and situations for no solution.

 These tests are located [here](https://github.com/joonarafael/visualpathfinder/tree/main/__tests__/unittests "Unit Tests").

 ### Pathfinder Tests

 The basic unit tests are not a clear sign of working pathfinding algorithms.
-Thus more robust tests are required to be sure the algorithms work as intended and always find the shortest path.
-While the route of the shortest path might differ, its absolute length (as in nodes and Euclidean distance) should always be identical.
+Thus more robust tests are required to be sure the algorithms work as intended and that they always find a true shortest path.
+While the route of the shortest path might differ, its absolute length (as in nodes and Euclidean distance) should be always identical.

-The pathfinding algorithms are tested both with the smaller interactive 72x46 maps as well as with the larger MovingAI maps (up to 768x768).
+The pathfinding algorithms are tested both with the smaller interactive 72x46 maps as well as with the larger "_virtual maps_" (MovingAI maps up to 1024x768).

 #### Smaller Maps